MatejVnucec/Link-quality-estimation/README.md

 # Link-quality-estimation
 When i say:

-  -uncut, are samples with length of 300
+  -uncut, i mean samples with length of 300

-  -cut, samples with the same randomized length between 50 and 200
+  -cut, i mean samples with the same randomized length between 50 and 200

-  -random, that every sample has their own length
+  -random, i mean that every sample has their own length

 To get your dataset: